openmobilehub/omh-maps/README.md

 4. On the **Credentials** page, click **Create credentials > API key**.
 The **API key created** dialog displays your newly created API key.
 5. Click **Close**.
 The new API key is listed on the **Credentials** page under **API keys**.
 (Remember to [restrict the API](https://developers.google.com/maps/api-security-best-practices#restricting-api-keys) key before using it in production.)

+**Note:** To continue it is necessary to complete the creation of an API key.
+If you had problems please visit [Set up your Google Cloud project](https://developers.google.com/maps/documentation/android-sdk/cloud-setup)

 ## Add the API key to your app

 You should not check your API key into your version control system, so it is recommended storing it in the `local.properties` file, which is located in the root directory of your project.
 For more information about the `local.properties` file, see [Gradle properties files](https://developer.android.com/studio/build#properties-files).